JetBrains/teamcity-documentation/topics/teamcity-sakura-ui.md

 [//]: # (title: TeamCity Sakura UI)
 [//]: # (auxiliary-id: TeamCity Sakura UI)

-> The Sakura UI is the default UI for new TeamCity users starting from version 2022.10
+> The Sakura UI is now the default UI for new TeamCity users.

 The Sakura UI, first introduced in TeamCity 2019.1 as an alternative to the classic UI, is now the default TeamCity UI.
 While the classic UI is still available and is maintained, the new product features will be supported in the Sakura UI only.